simongog/sdsl-lite/README.md

 Licensing
 ---------

-The SDSL library is provided under the GNU General Public License (GPLv3).
-For more information see the COPYING file in the library directory.
+The SDSL library is free software provided under the GNU General Public License (GPLv3).
+For more information see the [COPYING file][CF] in the library directory.

-Lots of time was spent implementing the many features of the library.
+We distribute this library freely to foster the use and development of advanced data structure.
 If you use the library in an academic setting please cite the following paper:

-Simon Gog, Matthias Petri:
-[Optimized Succinct Data Structures for Massive Data][SPE], Accepted for publication in Software, Practice and Experience.
+    @inproceedings{gbmp2014sea,
+      title={From Theory to Practice: Plug and Play with Succinct Data Structures}, author={Gog, Simon and Beller, Timo and Moffat, Alistair and Petri, Matthias}, booktitle = {13th International Symposium on Experimental Algorithms, (SEA 2014)}, year={2014},
+      note = {To appear.}
+    }

 ## External Resources used in SDSL